- Academic Advising

 The Inclusion and Community Engagement Center located on the Main Campus facilitates experiences that provide students with a sense of place and belonging while preparing them to be responsible, engaged citizens in a rapidly changing global environment.
 The Inclusion and Community Engagement (ICE) Center advances that mission through outreach and programming that promotes cultural appreciation and by facilitating meaningful involvement through volunteer service activities.
 The ICE Center coordinates volunteer service and service-learning opportunities for the campus community.
 Additionally, the ICE Center identifies and develops ways to foster a civil and respectful campus climate in which all members of the campus community feel safe, welcome and valued.
 More information on events and activities can be obtained by calling (210) 458-4770 or visiting the Inclusion and Community Engagement Center Web site.

 At UTSA, students have a choice of on-campus housing options.
-The newest on-campus residences are Laurel Village and Chaparral Village.
-These complexes are owned and managed by UTSA.
+Opening in Fall 2013, UTSA will debut its newest residential facility–San Saba Hall.
+This facility, along with Laurel Village and Chaparral Village, are owned and managed by UTSA.
 Campus Living Villages (CLV), a for-profit privately owned company, owns and operates both Chisholm Hall and University Oaks Apartments pursuant to a long-term, ground lease with the University.
 A student choosing one of these two options is contracting with a private company (CLV), not the University.
 All on-campus housing is on a first-come, first-served basis.
 Students are encouraged to apply as soon as possible after they are admitted to UTSA.

 Chaparral Village and Laurel Village provide living accommodations to approximately 1,680 students in 2-or 4-private-bedroom units.
 Each fully furnished unit has a living room and a kitchenette with a microwave, sink and full-sized refrigerator.
 Rates include extended basic cable, wireless and broadband high-speed Internet, and free laundry.
 There are several community centers that include laundry facilities, study rooms, full-size kitchens, and recreational/program areas.
 The City Centers have room for larger gatherings, a computer laboratory, and conference room.
 Other amenities include basketball courts and a swimming pool.
 Residential Learning Communities are also available for students.
 Residents must purchase a meal plan.
 For more information, call (210) 458-6200, or apply online at the Office of Housing and Residence Life Web site.